-- Dashboard Go back to the Dashboard screen. - Selected Job "JOB NAME HERE" Go back to the job with the given name. - Create New Job Go back to the Start New Job screen. - Selected Report "REPORT NAME HERE" Go back to the tracking report with the given name. - Create New Report Go back to the Define Report screen. - Selected Dataset "DATASET NAME HERE" Go back to the dataset with the given name. - Create New Dataset Go back to the Recipient Dataset Definition wizard. - Selected Lookup Table "LOOKUP TABLE NAME HERE" Go back to the lookup table with the given name. - Create New Lookup Table Go back to the Lookup Table screen. - Selected Target Group "TARGET GROUP NAME HERE" Go back to the target group with the given name. - Create New Target Group Go back to the Target Group Definition wizard.

-Selected Content Template "TEMPLATE NAME HERE" - Go back to the content template with the given name.

-- Create New Content Template Go back to the Edit Content Template screen. - Selected Drop-In "DROP-IN NAME HERE" Go back to the drop-in with the given name. - Create New Drop-In Go back to the Drop-In Content Element screen. - Selected Sender Profile "SENDER PROFILE NAME HERE" Go back to the sender profile with the given name. - Create New Sender Profile Go back to the Sender Profile screen.
+- Dashboard Go back to the Dashboard screen. - Selected Job "JOB NAME HERE" Go back to the job with the given name. - Selected A/B-Split Job "A/B-SPLIT JOB NAME HERE" Go back to the A/B-split job with the given name. - Create New Job Go back to the Start New Job screen. - Selected Report "REPORT NAME HERE" Go back to the tracking report with the given name. - Create New Report Go back to the Define Report screen. - Job Comparison Report Go back to the Job Comparison Report screen. - Selected Dataset "DATASET NAME HERE" Go back to the dataset with the given name. - Create New Dataset Go back to the Recipient Dataset Definition wizard. - Selected Lookup Table "LOOKUP TABLE NAME HERE" Go back to the lookup table with the given name. - Create New Lookup Table Go back to the Lookup Table screen. - Selected Target Group "TARGET GROUP NAME HERE" Go back to the target group with the given name. - Create New Target Group Go back to the Target Group Definition wizard. - Selected Content Template "TEMPLATE NAME HERE" Go back to the content template with the given name. - Create New Content Template Go back to the Edit Content Template screen. - Selected Drop-In "DROP-IN NAME HERE" Go back to the drop-in with the given name. - Create New Drop-In Go back to the Drop-In Content Element screen. - Selected Sender Profile "SENDER PROFILE NAME HERE" Go back to the sender profile with the given name. - Create New Sender Profile Go back to the Sender Profile screen.